ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 The function receives the keys and values of the JSON document as dedicated top-level property parameters.

-If no `Content-type` is set in the HTTP request then the {{site.data.keyword.codeengineshort}} function service uses `application/json` as the default.
+If no `Content-type` is set in the HTTP request then the {{site.data.keyword.codeengineshort}} functions service uses `application/json` as the default.

 In addition, the JSON payload is made available to the function as-is (as byte array) in Base64-encoded format in the `__ce_body` parameter.